Create a Dataset from any Data Source

 - Data Collection Schedule: select how often data should be recollected for this Dataset to ensure that it contains relevant data.

 - Write a SQL Statement defining the data to be extracted from the database.
 You may use :measurement_time in your statement to bind in a date or series of date values.
-NOTE: Your Dataset can be sourced from other supported databases, services or from Excel or CSV files.
+See also: How do I use the :measurement_time bind variable?

 - Validate your statement.
 If you have included :measurement_time parameter in your statement, it is required to specify Measurement Time for Parameter Substitution.